phucth1710/Event_Calendar/README.md

 ## 2. Group Event
 - Users can create group events that display on multiple users calendars.
 Once the event is shared, all participants have the right to edit/delete the event.
-Input the event participants separated by commas, for example: david, kien, anhle
+Input the event participants separated by commas, for example: phuc, kien

 ## 3. Password validation: